-7.10 Following a report of concerns the DSL must:

-- 7.10.1 Decide whether there are sufficient grounds for suspecting significant harm, in which case a referral must be made to First Response and the police if it is appropriate, referring to the guidance, When to call the police, 2491596 C&YP schools guides.indd (npcc.police.uk)The rationale for this decision should be recorded by the DSL. - 7.10.2 School should try to discuss any concerns about a child's welfare with parents/carers and, where possible, obtain consent before making a referral to First Response.
+- 7.10 Following a report of concerns the DSL must: - 7.10.1 Decide whether there are sufficient grounds for suspecting significant harm, in which case a referral must be made to First Response and the police if it is appropriate, referring to the guidance, When to call the police, when-to-call-the-police--guidance-for-schools-and-colleges.pdf (npcc.police.uk) The rationale for this decision should be recorded by the DSL. - 7.10.2 School should try to discuss any concerns about a child's welfare with parents/carers and, where possible, obtain consent before making a referral to First Response.
 However, in accordance with DfE guidance, this should only be done when it will not place the child at increased risk or could impact a police investigation.
 Where there are doubts or reservations about involving the child's family, the DSL should clarify with First Response or the police whether the parents/carers should be told about the referral and, if so, when and by whom.
 This is important in cases where the police may need to conduct a criminal investigation.
 The child's views should also be taken into account.

-- 7.10.3 If there are grounds to suspect a child is suffering or is likely to suffer significant harm, the DSL (or Deputy) must contact First Response by telephone immediately, in first instance and then complete the Multi Agency Referral Form (MARF). - 7.10.4 If the child is in immediate danger and urgent protective action is required, the police must be called.
-The DSL must then notify First Response of the occurrence and what action has been taken. - 7.10.5 If a child needs urgent medical attention, the DSL (or Deputy) should call an ambulance via 999.
+- 7.10.3 If there are grounds to suspect a child is suffering or is likely to suffer significant harm, the DSL (or Deputy) must contact First Response by telephone immediately, in first instance and then complete the Multi Agency Referral Form (MARF). - 7.10.4 If the child is in immediate danger and urgent protective action is required, the police and/or ambulance must be called, via 999.
+The DSL must notify First Response of the occurrence, what action has been taken and to take advice about informing parents/carers. - 7.10.5 If a child needs urgent medical attention, the DSL (or Deputy) should call an ambulance via 999.
 DSL to contact First Response; advice to be sought from First Response about informing parents/carers.